How to clean your home after Holi

 Have some tips based on experience?
 Share them with us in the comment section.

-For information on how to protect your skin, hair and nails from Holi colors and to know how to clean up after Holi read part one of the Holi Survival Guide.
+For information on how to protect your skin, hair and nails from Holi colors and to know how to clean yourself up after Holi read part one of the Holi Survival Guide.